Major ingredients of an efficient Vetting Process for Employment

 Commonly asked questions about the Vetting process for employment

-Now that you know what goes into vetting the candidates, you might want to look at the most common questions we get about the vetting process.
+Now that you know what goes into vetting the candidates, you might want to look at the most common questions about the vetting process.

 How long does a vetting process take?